 - In a vial to be injected with a separate syringe.

-- In a cartridge to be used with an injection pen.
+- In a cartridge to be used with an injection-based insulin pen.

-- In the form of a pump, which tries to mimic the natural delivery of insulin.
+- In the form of an insulin pump, which gives you insulin regularly throughout the day and tries to mimic the natural delivery of insulin.

 Your doctor or diabetes nurse will show you how to inject yourself with insulin.
 It is usually injected under the skin into your upper arms, thigh, buttocks or tummy (abdomen).
 Most people take 2-4 injections of insulin each day.